OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-04.md

 ## 1 Thessalonians 4:2

-For you know what instructions we gave you by the authority of the Lord Jesus.
+For you are aware of the instruction we provided you through the authority of the Lord Jesus.

 ## 1 Thessalonians 4:3

-For this is the will of God, your sanctification: that you abstain from sexual immorality;
+For this is God's desire for you, your sanctification: that you refrain from sexual immorality;

 ## 1 Thessalonians 4:4